DynamicalSystemsGroup/bdp-lib/docs/JSON-Specification/bdp-properties-blocks.md

 undefined#/properties/Blocks
 ```

+A list of blocks in the block diagram protocol that follow the block schema.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                            |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------------ |